 Sacré Cœur boasts one of the best views of Paris!
 If you are feeling ambitious, you can climb the observation tower onsite.
 Although, the view from the ground is just as spectacular.
-Steps away from the famed, ‘Artists’ Square’ (Place du Tertre) you can retrace the steps of many of Montmartre’s famous artists, or support local artists’ by purchasing their art.
+Steps away from the famed, ‘Artists’ Square’ (Place du Tertre) you can retrace the steps of many of Montmartre’s famous artists, or support local artists by purchasing their work.

 Trekking up Montmartre’s winding streets and steep hill is daunting even for the best of us!
 We have a few suggestions for those that aren’t into hiking, and especially for people that have mobility concerns!

-One of the cutest ways to see the neighbourhood is the Little Train of Montmartre.
-They offer a 35 minute ride at the very reasonable price of 6,50 € per person.
-For more information, please visit their website here.
+One of the most charming ways to see the neighbourhood is the Little Train of Montmartre.
+They offer a 35 minute ride at the very reasonable price of 7,00 € per person.

 Admittedly, we’ve only covered a fraction of the area’s rich cultural history, its former residents, and interesting places to visit in this article.
-However, we hope you enjoyed our humble Montmartre walking tour!
-For more information about Montmartre and other attractions to visit in the neighbourhood, please click here.
+However, if you would like to experience a guided walking tour with an expert, please check out the link below.